,h3

 Benefits of the open-hand service method

-• Improved guest experience — implementing the open-hand service method helps servers establish a better connection with guests at fine dining establishments.
-The unintrusive level of interaction creates a welcoming and attentive atmosphere, making guests feel valued and well-cared for throughout their dining experience.
+• Improved guest experience: the open-hand service method helps servers connect better with guests at fine dining establishments.
+This approach creates a welcoming, attentive atmosphere, making guests feel valued.
+Adapting to the restaurant industry's changes is essential for providing excellent service and creating memorable dining experiences.

-• Faster table turnover — serving items properly contributes to faster table turnover, which is beneficial for both the restaurant and its guests.
-In order to implement the open-hand service method, servers need to carry items carefully so that they are able to lower them onto dining tables smoothly.
-With this kind of etiquette in place, guests are typically seated, served, and attended to in a timely manner, reducing wait times and accommodating more guests during peak hours.
+• Faster table turnover: serving items properly contributes to faster table turnover, which is beneficial for both the restaurant and its guests.
+In order to implement the open-hand service method, servers need to carry items carefully so that they can lower them onto dining tables smoothly.
+With this kind of etiquette in place, guests are typically seated, served, and attended to promptly, reducing wait times and accommodating more guests during peak hours.

 The most important server etiquette tips